dcmfx/dcmfx/docs/src/tools/cli.md

 Usage: dcmfx [OPTIONS] <COMMAND>

 Commands:
+  archive         Archives one or more DICOM P10 files into a directory or ZIP
-  get-pixel-data  Extracts pixel data from DICOM P10 files, writing it to image
-                  and video files
-  modify          Modifies the content of DICOM P10 files
+                  file alongside a DICOMDIR file get-pixel-data  Extracts pixel data from DICOM P10 files, writing it to image and video files modify          Modifies the content of DICOM P10 files